drOluOla/stintagents-personaplex/README.md

-# PersonaPlex on RunPod — full-duplex realtime bridge
+# PersonaPlex on RunPod

+A simple demonstation of how personaplex can be hosted to serve voices/audio for future StintAgents implementation.
 This setup runs the PersonaPlex speech-to-speech model on a RunPod GPU pod and connects it to LiveKit as a native realtime model, with an optional HTTP endpoint for one-shot text requests.

 - Downloads and loads `nvidia/personaplex-7b-v1` weights from Hugging Face on RunPod